Frequently asked questions

 Tickets and admission (prices)

-All our different tickets and corresponding prices can be found on our ticket information page .
+You can find all our different tickets and their prices on the ticket information page of the WEC.

 Why do I have to pay an entrance fee?